Theodore B. Basselin: Legacy

 Basselin died a millionaire, and left a generous will.
 He gave each of his two cousins, his only living relatives, $100,000 each.
 He left money to support his nurse, housekeeper, and barn man for the rest of their lives.
 He was especially generous to the Roman Catholic Church, leaving $100,000 to the Order of Friars Minor in Croghan for the creation of a college in the town.

 He is primarily remembered today for the endowment he created at Theological College at the Catholic University of America for the construction of a building and a department for the education of young seminarians studying for the Catholic priesthood.
 One hundred and ten thousand dollars went to erect Basselin Hall, while $500,000 was set aside to fund a scholarship for "the very best and brightest" seminarians.
-The Basselin scholarship still exists today; notable recipients include the scripture scholar Father Raymond E. Brown, philosophers Monsignor John F. Wippel and Monsignor Robert Sokolowski, as well as Raymond Cardinal Burke, Daniel Cardinal DiNardo, Donald Cardinal Wuerl, Bishop Michael F. Olson, Bishop Robert Barron, Dr. Anthony Carona, Monsignor James Shea, Mitchell Carson, and Daniel Sessions.
+The Basselin scholarship still exists today; notable recipients include the scripture scholar Father Raymond E. Brown, philosophers Monsignor John F. Wippel and Monsignor Robert Sokolowski, as well as Raymond Cardinal Burke, Daniel Cardinal DiNardo, Donald Cardinal Wuerl, Bishop Michael F. Olson, Bishop Robert Barron, and Monsignor James Shea.

 Basselin is also remembered as one of the most influential citizens of Croghan, New York.
 His mansion and family cemetery still stand as landmarks in the town today.

 Theodore Basselin's family home in Croghan, NY.
 Built in 1859 and expanded during the late 1800s.